Catgameplay/Algorithms-and-Big-O-notation-C-/README.md

 # Algorithms-and-Big-O-notation-C#

-Big O notation describes the complexity of code using algebraic terms(time and space)
+Big O notation describes the complexity of code using algebraic terms(time and space).
 A small cheat sheet for understanding the time and space complexity of algorithms: